 An hour went by.
 She got up, left the room and returned with something hidden against her thigh.
 I kept reading, letting a few minutes pass before I peeked over the top of the sports section to catch her using her secreted scissors to clip the drapes fee of the shag carpeting.

 All in all, she took it pretty well.
-It became, after a few years of telling and retelling, a better and better story – part of Holohan family folklore.
+It became, after a few years of telling and retelling a better and better story – part of the Holohan family folklore.
 I’d bring it up to new friends as our lives cycled through phases of new neighbors and new neighborhoods.
 Every time I told THE STORY, it grew a few more details, finally making the subtle leap from bent-truth to legend.

 And all the while I was sculpting my tale, weaving in more and more fabricated detail, The Lovely Marianne smiled sweetly and said nothing.